If you would like to visit a European Christmas market like no other, then Strasbourg Christmas markets are certainly worth considering.

 Strasbourg has a variety of accommodation options, from boutique hotels within walking distance of the market squares to traditional guesthouses and Airbnbs.

 However, you will need to bear in mind that Strasbourg is busy all year round, particularly in the run up to Christmas.
-Here are some factors to consider when choosing your stay:
+We used Booking.com, but here are some factors to consider when choosing your stay:

 For budget travellers paying less than £100 per night, then consider Hotel ibis Strasbourg Centre Historique des Bateliers with its central location in Little France; Hotel Victoria in the Neustadt district and close to public transport and Boma Strasbourg Centre which is close to the European Parliament.